 However, after he dishonors her, Jessica shoots Dain.
 This makes Loretta Chase’s Lord of Scoundrels a controversial romance in some eyes and a must-read in others.

-While the rippers of the 1970s were now a remnant of the past, the power dynamics between males and females still remained paramount in romance.
+While the rippers of the 1970s were now a remnant of the past, the power dynamics between males and females remained paramount in the genre.

 As always, please drop a comment, and let’s talk romance!